Why food retail’s biggest trend sees it learning from itself

 Equally though, ecommerce is looking to incorporate learnings from offline grocery stores.

-The ‘grocery rut’ has emerged as one of the biggest flaws in online grocery shopping as efficiency in reordering overtakes variety and inspiration.
+McKinsey noted that ‘the ‘grocery rut’ has emerged as one of the biggest flaws in online grocery shopping as efficiency in reordering overtakes variety and inspiration.
 During lockdown lots of online shoppers were reportedly irritated by grocery retailers for making it easy to buy the same thing over and over but not to find new food and products to try.

 One of the big challenges for online retail going forward is how to incorporate more discovery.
 Can a website recreate the idea of walking through the supermarket and seeing the special offers at the end of the aisle?